zeaphoo/plotboss/README.md

 ## Functionality

-plotbot tools are stateless.
-Rather than keep an internal record of what jobs have been started, plotbot relies on the process tables, open files, and logfiles of plot jobs to understand "what's going on".
+plotboss tools are stateless.
+Rather than keep an internal record of what jobs have been started, plotboss relies on the process tables, open files, and logfiles of plot jobs to understand "what's going on".
 This means the tools can be stopped and started, even from a different login session, without loss of information.
-It also means plotbot can see and manage jobs started manually or by other tools, as long as their STDOUT/STDERR redirected to a file in a known logfile directory.
+It also means plotboss can see and manage jobs started manually or by other tools, as long as their STDOUT/STDERR redirected to a file in a known logfile directory.
 (Note: The tool relies on reading the chia plot command line arguments and the format of the plot tool output.
 Changes in